Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/montreal-can/index.md

 <!--  Summarize the most visible essential characteristics of the project.
 For districts: How does the district employ 3-5 of the key characteristics of New Century Cities?
 For plans: How does the plan address each of the three activities (development, engagement, implementation) of the digital masterplanning process described in the 2015 Townsend and Lorimer paper?
 -->

-****.
-Montreals Smart and Digital City Action Plan focuses on improving Quality of Life and improving economic development.
-What are the specifics?
+** Montreal's Smart and Digital City Action Plan focuses on improving Quality of Life and improving economic development.
+What are the specifics? **

 **City as a Lab**.
 Montreal's innovation community experiments with concrete solutions to problems of mobility, food, and municipal regulations.
 This program makes it possible to quickly implement concreate solutions imagined by the community to test them with citizens.